SoftwareAG/cumulocity-clients-java/microservice/lpwan-custom-codec/readme.md

    	"args": {
    		"deviceModel": "<<device model>>",
    		"deviceManufacturer": "<<device manufacturer>>",
-   		"sourceDeviceEui": "<<device external Id>>"
+   		"sourceDeviceEui": "<<device external Id>>", "fport": <<the target fport>>
-   	},
+   	}
 }
 ```

 The LPWAN agent passes in the following fragments to the codec microservice:

-* *args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.
+* *args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device and the target fport.
 * *sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory.
 * *value* - The actual value to be decoded.
 The value is a series of bytes encoded as a hexadecimal string.